ogechukwu1/SCA_LAGOS/README.md

 ![](./images/19.png)

 ![](./images/20.png)

 We will create one more bucket to store the access logs of our website `sca-lagos2`

 ![](./images/21.png)

-We wil make it public, go to permission and edit
+We will make it public, go to permission and edit

 ![](./images/22.png)

 Go to block all public access and uncheck it, then save and confirm.

 ![](./images/23.png)

 Then for object ownership, we will enable the ACL and save changes.

 ![](./images/24.png)